Enter a specific health condition to find the right doctor for you

 English

 Robert Haverly is an Ophthalmologist in Erie, Pennsylvania.
 Dr. Haverly is highly rated in 9 conditions, according to our data.
-His top areas of expertise are Cataract, Glaucoma, Age-Related Macular Degeneration (ARMD), and Late-Onset Retinal Degeneration.
-Dr. Haverly is currently accepting new patients.
+His top areas of expertise are Cataract, Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, and Glaucoma.

 Expertise in